shubhamkmr47/PSCAP/README.md

 **load.R**    : Data pre-processing and filtering

-**monocle.R** : Single cell trajectory analysis of pancreas, BEAM analysis for all the celltpes and there arguments
+**monocle.R** : Single cell trajectory analysis of pancreas, BEAM analysis for all the celltypes and there arguments

 **scenic.R**  : Normalization of raw count data, scenic analysis as described in the manuscript.